kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Groups to control the build access: Azure Active Directory groups.
 Group type: Private.
 - [ ] Groups to control the build access: Azure Active Directory groups.
 Group type: Public.
-- [x] Groups to control the build access: Microsoft Visual Studio App Center distribution groups.
+- [ ] Groups to control the build access: Microsoft Visual Studio App Center distribution groups.
 Group type: Shared.
 - [ ] Groups to control the build access: Active Directory groups.
 Group type: Shared.

-### Which parts of the taxonomy should you enable the team to perform autonomously?
+### Which parts of the ta onomy should you enable the team to perform autonomously?

-- [x] Features and Tasks.
+- [ ] Features and Tasks.
 - [ ] Initiatives and Epics.
 - [ ] Epics and Features.
 - [ ] Stories and Tasks.

 ### Which Azure DevOps component should you use?

-- [x] Kanban boards.
+- [ ] Kanban boards.
 - [ ] sprint planning.
 - [ ] delivery plans.
 - [ ] portfolio backlogs.